fonsecapeter/Glia/docs/api-endpoints.md

   - accepts `text` list questions that include text
   - accepts pagination params (if I get there)
 - `POST /api/questions`
-- `GET /api/questions/:id`
+- `GET /api/questions/:questionId`
-- `PATCH /api/questions/:id`
+- `PATCH /api/questions/:questionId`
-- `DELETE /api/questions/:id`
+- `DELETE /api/questions/:questionId`

 ### Answers

+- A Question's Answers will be included in the question detail component
-- `GET /api/questions/questionId/answers`
+  - from `GET /api/questions/:questionId`
 - `POST /api/questions/questionId/answers`
-- `PATCH /api/questions/questionId/answers/:id`
+- `PATCH /api/questions/questionId/answers/:answerId`
-- `DELETE /api/questions/questionId/answers/:id`
+- `DELETE /api/questions/questionId/answers/:answerId`

 ### Comments

+- A Question's Topics will be included in the question detail component
+  - from `GET /api/questions/:questionId/answers`
+- An Answers's Comments will be included in the question detail component
-- `GET /api/questions/questionId/answers`
+  - from `GET /api/questions/:questionId`
 - `POST /api/questions/questionId/answers`
-- `PATCH /api/questions/questionId/answers/:id`
-- `DELETE /api/questions/questionId/answers/:id`
+- `DELETE /api/questions/questionId/answers/:answerId`

 ### Topics

-- A question's topics will be included in the question detail component
+- A Question's Topics will be included in the question detail component
-  - from `GET /api/questions/:id`
+  - from `GET /api/questions/:questionId`
 - `GET /api/topics`
   - includes query param for typeahead suggestions
-- `POST /api/questions/:question_id/topic`: add tag to question by name
-  - if topic doesn't already exist, it will be created
-- `DELETE /api/questions/:question_id/tags/:topic`: remove topic from question by name
+- When a question is edited, the server will handle topic creation or association
+  - from `POST /api/questions` and `PATCH /api/questions/:questionId`